 So, how do you go about building a mobile app?
 Well, you have a great idea, you hire a mobile app development company or hire a freelancer or ask your friend.
 Pretty soon you have your app on the app store but it flops!

 This story is not uncommon.
 In fact, we get this story at least once every week.
-And this happens to large businesses as well as startups, funded or not.
-In most cases, the reason behind this is that they didn't test their mobile app for most of the things that are very essential.
+And this happens to large businesses as well as startups, funded or otherwise.
+In most cases, the reason behind this is that they didn't test their mobile app for most of the things that are very 'essential'.
+And our mobile app security checklist will cover these 'essential' steps to not just build a secure app, but to make it compliant with global security standards.

 As you build your app and work on your mobile strategy, it is essential to test your application across various parameters - Performance, Usability, Functionality, Compatibility, Load, Security, etc. Since time to market is essential, most businesses often neglect the security testing part.
 Ensuring the safety of the information if your customers and your business are very crucial.